dime-coin/electrum-docs/merchant.rst

 .. image:: png/payrequest.png

 The page shows the payment request.
 You can open the
-bitcoin: URI with a wallet, or scan the QR code.
+dimecoin: URI with a wallet, or scan the QR code.
 The bottom line displays the time remaining until the request expires.

 .. image:: png/payreq_window.png